mesalock-linux/mesalock-distro/README.md

 ## Packages

-Mesalock Linux provides following packages.
+MesaLock Linux provides following packages.
 All user space applications are written in Rust and Go.
 The number of packages will increase as the time goes on.